Updated: Oct 16, 2022

 Second stage - Fear of abandonment

 The individual with BPD is prone to becoming obsessive and hypervigilant of the partner’s behavior, looking for all the tiny details pointing to the potential abandonment.
 Missed calls and texts are the beginning of self-doubt and fear of abandonment.
-Borderlines might convince themselves they are not being loved anymore, just because someone else did not pick up the phone.
+People with BPD might convince themselves they are not being loved anymore, just because someone else did not pick up the phone.

 Third stage - Reassurance